Sammy Baugh: Professional career

 As expected, Baugh was selected in the first round (sixth overall) of the 1937 NFL draft by the Washington Redskins, the same year the team moved from Boston.
 He signed a one-year contract with the Redskins and received $8,000, making him the highest-paid player on the team.

 During his rookie season in 1937, Baugh played quarterback (although in Washington's formation he was officially lined up as a tailback or halfback until 1944), safety, and punter, set an NFL record for completions with 91 in 218 attempts and threw for a league-high 1,127 yards.
 He led the Redskins to the NFL Championship game against the Chicago Bears, where he finished 17 of 33 for 335 yards and his second-half touchdown passes of 55, 78 and 33 yards gave Washington a 28–21 victory.
-His 335 passing yards remained the most ever in a playoff game by any rookie quarterback in NFL history until Russell Wilson broke the record in 2012.
+His 335 passing yards set the record for most in an NFL Championship Game and the most ever in a playoff game by any rookie quarterback in NFL history, with the former being broken by Johnny Unitas in the 1958 NFL Championship Game and the latter being broken by Russell Wilson in 2012.
 The Redskins and Bears met three times in championship games between 1940 and 1943.
 In the 1940 Championship game, the Bears recorded the most one-sided victory in NFL history, beating Washington 73–0.
 After the game, Baugh was asked what would have happened if the Redskins' first drive had resulted in a touchdown.
 He shrugged and replied: "What?
 The score would have been 73–7".

 Baugh's heyday came during World War II.
 In 1942, Baugh and the Redskins won the East Conference with a 10–1 record.
 In the 1942 Championship game, Baugh threw a touchdown pass and kept the Bears in their own territory with some strong punts, including an 85-yard quick kick, and Washington won 14–6.